 - Collaboration: creates opportunities for collaboration through web-based access to plans and data in a central data centre.
 This information can be later used for budgeting, forecasting, reporting, and analysis.

-Check out the “Better results through better planning” whitepaper to learn more!
+Check out the “Choosing your financial system” whitepaper to learn more!